datacarpentry/openrefine-socialsci/episodes/01-introduction.md

 - Describe OpenRefine’s uses and applications.
 - Differentiate data cleaning from data organization.
 - Experiment with OpenRefine’s user interface.
-- Locate helpful resources to learn more about OpenRefine.

 ::::::::::::::::::::::::::::::::::::::::::::::::::